marczz/mzlinux_pages/markup/markdown.md

 -   [Markdown](http://daringfireball.net/projects/markdown/)
     (BSD style license) is a text-to-HTML conversion tool originaly written in perl, but that has also implementations in C, python, php, haskell, lua.
-Markdown can be used in many CMS _often thru plugins_ Instiki Wiki (ruby powered wiki), ikiwiki. dokuwiki, [Moinmoin](http://moinmo.in/), [WolfCms](http://www.wolfcms.org/),
+Markdown can be used in many CMS _often through plugins_ Instiki Wiki (ruby powered wiki), ikiwiki. dokuwiki, [Moinmoin](http://moinmo.in/), [WolfCms](http://www.wolfcms.org/),
     {{< iref  "static_sitess#gollum" "Gollum" >}}.